The Drunk Parrot and the Boujee Peacock: A Pricing Identity Crisis

 You know the "Inside Each Of Us Is Two Wolves" story?

-They have a Drunk Parrot and a Boujee Peacock.
+We have a Drunk Parrot and a Boujee Peacock.

 TOO EXPENSIVE! squawk!